SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 2. After a few minutes deployment has finished, of which you'll be notified by a popup in the lower right corner.
 <br>![](images/11_07_0020.png)

 3. In the deployment logs you'll find the URL of your deployed application.
-Copy it from the logs, open a new browser tab and paste it into the browser tab.
+Copy it from the logs and paste it into a new browser tab.
 <br>![](images/11_07_0030.png)

 4. Congratulations!
 You've deployed your UI5 application to SAP Cloud Platform Cloud Foundry.